01 of 05

 Landing at LAX

 The 90 airlines flying into Los Angeles International Airport include domestic and international flights.
 International flights all have to clear customs.
 Although the Tom Bradley International Terminal at the west end of the airport receives the most international traffic, international flights use other terminals as well.
 There are separate Customs facilities in each terminal which receives international flights.

 ICE currency exchange booths are located in the arrivals hall at the Tom Bradley International Terminal and on the upper-level departure/arrival halls at all the other terminals.
 Fax and photocopying are also available at the ICE booths.

 Most terminals have two Bank of America ATMs (cash machines) in the gate areas, but terminals 2, 7, and 8 have only one each.
 There are also ATMs in the arrivals areas.

 If someone is meeting you at the airport, they will have to meet you curbside or at baggage claim on the lower level.
 Professional drivers and tour operators meeting passengers usually meet you near the baggage claim area with signs.

 In the Baggage Claim area of each terminal, you'll also find the rental car counters, an Interactive Visitor Information Board where you can call for hotel reservations if you need them, and possibly Visitor Information Volunteers.
 There are restrooms in the Baggage Claim areas, but they're usually not as nice or as large as the ones near the gates.

-The options for getting to your final LA area destination from LAX are many and diverse, from rental cars and taxis to shared ride vans, limousines, rideshare apps, FlyAway shuttles, and public transportation, so I created a separate page for LAX Transportation Options.Continue to 3 of 5 below.
+The options for getting to your final LA area destination from LAX are many and diverse, from rental cars and taxis to shared ride vans, limousines, rideshare apps, FlyAway shuttles, and public transportation.Continue to 3 of 5 below.

 03 of 05